Cat-Lord/react-examples/apollo-client--snowpack-react-typescript/README.md

 Your app is ready to be deployed!

 **For the best production performance:** Add a build bundler plugin like "@snowpack/plugin-webpack" to your `snowpack.config.mjs` config file.

+# Common issues
+Graphql generated file gets imported with absolute path like this

+`import { FishingGround, useAllFishingGroundQuery } from 'src/graphql/generated/graphql-gen'`.
+This causes issues

+because Snowpack throws an error that reads

+`Cannot find module 'src/graphql/generated/graphql' from '/home/catlord/react-workspace/apollo-client--snowpack-react-typescript'`.

+Solving this is possible by supplying **relative** path to the graphQL file like this:

+`import { FishingGround, useAllFishingGroundQuery } from '../graphql/generated/graphql-gen';`.

+[This can be adjusted](https://stackoverflow.com/questions/52432191/auto-import-in-visual-studio-code-only-offering-absolute-path-with-lerna-subpack) in VS Code settings:

+- File → Preferences → Settings → User Settings
+- set `importModuleSpecifier` to `relative`